Loot box: Japan

-Following the success of the gacha model from Puzzle & Dragons in 2011, it became recognised in Japan that the system was essentially gambling, particularly for younger players.
+Following the success of the gacha model in Puzzle & Dragons in 2011, it became recognised in Japan that the system was essentially gambling, particularly for younger players.
 By May 2012, Japan's Consumer Affairs Agency banned the practice of "complete gacha", in which a predetermined set of items gained from loot boxes would combine once completed to form a rarer and thus more valuable item.
 This was done not by introducing any new legislation, but by issuing a legal opinion that virtual items could be considered "prizes" under existing legislation written in 1977 to prevent the complete gacha practice in the context of baseball trading cards.
 Within a month of the opinion being issued, all major Japanese game publishers had removed complete gacha rules from their games, though many developers found ways around these rules.
 Japanese mobile game developers, including GREE and DeNA, worked to establish a self-regulating industry group, the Japan Social Game Association.
-However, this association was disbanded by 2015.
+However, this association was merged with The Computer Entertainment Supplier's Association (CESA) on April 1st, 2015.

 South Korea

 In March 2015, members of South Korea's National Assembly, led by the Liberty Korea Party, proposed amendments to the country's existing games industry regulation that would require games companies to release "information on the type, composition ratio, and acquisition probability" of items granted by loot boxes.
-Though the amendment did not pass, it led to attempts by the South Korean games industry to self-regulate.
-This has not convinced assembly members, who have continued to propose statutory regulation.
+Efforts by the South Korean games industry to self-regulate has not convinced assembly members, who have continued to propose statutory regulation.
+Chung Woo-taik, a Saenuri Party member, had questioned the practical effect of the self-regulation bill proposed by the industry, arguing that the lack of a proper penalty on loot box systems does not solve the problem and demean consumers' rights.
 However, there have been several revisions to the self-regulation (most recently, in July 2018), which now requires all video games to clearly display the payout rates of the items from the loot boxes to the player.
 There are also plans in the near future to expand the scope of this regulation to include other in-game purchases, such as the success rate of a paid consumable item whose purpose is to enhance another virtual item.

 The Fair Trade Commission still oversees consumer issues related to loot boxes and video games; in April 2018, it issued a US$875,000 fine against Nexon related to its game Sudden Attack for deceptive loot-box practices, as well as two smaller fines to other companies.

+The National Assembly passed a new law in February 2023 requiring games with loot boxes to publish the odds of acquiring certain items to players or to be fined, with enforcement starting in March 2024.
+This led, among other changes, for Respawn Entertainment to publish loot box rates for Apex Legends, while EA disabled Ultimate Team packs in FC 26 for Korean users.